shakes76/PatternFlow/recognition/46616780_YOLO_Hannah_Scholz/README.md

 3. **The model head** - Used to perform the final detection by applying anchor boxes, generates class probabilities and bounding boxes.

-The **activation function** used by YOLOV5 is the LeakyReLU and the sigmoid activation function.
+The **activation function** used by YOLOV5 is the LeakyReLU and the sigmoid activation functions.

-The **optimisation function** used by YOLOV5 is either the stochastic gradient descent function or the adam optimiser.
+The **optimisation function** used by YOLOV5 is either the stochastic gradient descent (SGD) function or the adam optimiser.
+In this report the default optimiser used is SGD.

 YOLOV5 also applies **data augmentation** during training, to increase the amount of data to improve the performance.
 This is necessary as the recommended number of images per class for YOLOV5 is over 1,500 images.